MicrosoftDocs/Edge-Enterprise/edgeenterprise/configure-edge-with-intune.md

 # Configure Microsoft Edge policy settings with Microsoft Intune

-This article explains how to configure Microsoft Edge policy settings for Windows 10 using Microsoft Intune.
+This article explains how to configure Microsoft Edge policy settings for Windows 10 or later using Microsoft Intune.

 You can configure Microsoft Edge policies and settings by adding a device configuration profile to Microsoft Intune.
 Using Intune to manage and enforce policies is equivalent to using Active Directory Group Policy or configuring local Group Policy Object (GPO) settings on user devices.